kyranrturner06-dotcom/azure-security-posture-audit/README.md

 # Azure-Security-Posture-Audit
-In this project I will demonstrate deploying an insecure; VM, storage account, and IAM roles.
-I will then correct those vulnerabilities after Defender has flagged them.
-Image 1 below first shows all resources deployed within the resource group i created (Posture_audit_rg), in their original, vulnerable state.
+In this project I will deploy an insecure; VM, storage account, and IAM roles.
+I will then demostrate correcting those vulnerabilities after Defender has flagged them.
+Image 1 below first shows all resources deployed within the resource group I created (Posture_audit_rg), in their original, vulnerable state.

 _Image 1:_
 <img width="1488" height="728" alt="Screenshot 2026-05-28 103154" src="https://github.com/user-attachments/assets/88029036-4160-4918-9a5b-2a492460dc98" />